-Recently Issued Pronouncements - There are no recently issued pronouncements that the Company has not already adopted or that have a material impact on the Company.
+Other than ASU 2014-09, there are no recently issued pronouncements that the Company has not already adopted or that have a material impact on the Company.

 Subsequent Events - The Company has evaluated all events or transactions through the date of this filing.
-During this period, other than the financing arrangement entered into by Unitil Service Corp. in April 2014 (see Note 4), the Company did not have any material subsequent events that impacted its unaudited consolidated financial statements.
+During this period the Company did not have any material subsequent events that impacted its unaudited consolidated financial statements.

 Reclassifications - Certain amounts previously reported have been reclassified to improve the financial statements' presentation and to conform to current year presentation.
-The Company has reclassified certain regulatory tracker and rate reconciliation mechanisms from Accrued Revenue and Other Current Liabilities to Regulatory Liabilities on the Company's Consolidated Balance Sheets, as discussed above in Regulatory Accounting and reclassified the funding of regulatory-approved major storm cost reserves from Operation and Maintenance expense to Depreciation and Amortization expense on the Company's Consolidated Statements of Earnings.
+The Company has reclassified the funding of regulatory-approved major storm cost reserves from Operation and Maintenance expense to Depreciation and Amortization expense on the Company's Consolidated Statements of Earnings.
 Also, energy efficiency program expenses, which were previously presented as Conservation & Load Management on the Company's Consolidated Statements of Earnings are now included in Cost of Gas Sales and Cost of Electric Sales.